Harinib1708/SQL-Festive-_Campaign-_Analysis-/README.md

-# AtliQ Mart’s Diwali & Sankranti Promotions!
+# AtliQ Mart’s Diwali & Sankranti Promotions🚀

 This repository contains the SQL scripts used to analyze the performance of promotional campaigns run by AtliQ Mart during Diwali 2023 and
 Sankranti 2024.
 The project addresses various business requests related to identifying high-value discounted products, store distribution,